sipart/sipart.github.io/core_on_a_page.md

+---
+layout: page
-# Core On a Page
+title: Core On A Page

-## Creating a lab/test Juniper MPLS core using RSVP as the LDP and ISIS for the IGP.
+subtitle: Creating a lab/test Juniper MPLS core using RSVP as the LDP and ISIS for the IGP.
 The brief assumes equal trunks with ‘normal’ utilisation expected with no Traffic Engineering
+image: /img/link.jpeg
+bigimg: /img/bigimg/blur.jpg
+---
 # Configure MPLS
 * Configure all the core link interfaces with `family mpls`
 * Configure all the core link interfaces under `protocols mpls`